razanalsaad/TurboListApp/README.md

 - AI Integration: Uses Core ML to classify items from shopping lists into store categories, handling errors and unexpected formats.
 - Real-Time Updates: CloudKit integration enables instant syncing, allowing users to see changes as they happen and avoid duplicate purchases.
 - Notifications and Reminders: PushKit provides timely reminders and notifications for shopping activities.

+# Technolgy Used
+-AI (Core ML) for smart item classification using real data, systematic optimization, and error handling.
+-CloudKit for real-time updates and list syncing.
+-PushKit for notifications and time reminders.

 # Getting Started
 # Prerequisites